whichdigital/which-technical-exercise-candidate/README.md

 Please replace `candidate@example.com` with your email address so that we know whose submission it is!

 This will create a ZIP file called `submission-candidate@example.com.zip` in the root of your repository.
 It will be packaged based on your currently active branch.
-It will only contain commit code.
-And it will only contain the necessary files.
+It will only contain the necessary files.

 This file will then be uploaded to our servers.